gholamiayub/car-recommender/README.md

 * sklearn

 ## How to use?
-At first you have to install mariadb and configure database and password
+At first you have to install mariadb and configure database

 ## Usage
 ```bash